The ultimate guide to finding the right Confluence chatbot

 What is Atlassian Intelligence?

-Atlassian Intelligence is the brand name for the AI features you’ll see across all of Atlassian’s products, from Jira to Confluence.
-For Confluence, it can summarize long pages, help you write new content, and, most importantly, answer questions using the information in your spaces.
-It uses something Atlassian calls a "Teamwork Graph" to try and understand how people, projects, and documents are all connected, hoping to give you answers with more context.
+Atlassian Intelligence is the brand name for the AI features you’ll see across all of Atlassian's products, from Jira to Confluence.
+For Confluence, it can summarize long pages, help you write new content, and answer questions using the information in your spaces.
+It uses a "Teamwork Graph" to understand how people, projects, and documents are all connected, giving you answers with contextual relevance.

 This video provides an introduction to the features of Atlassian Intelligence within Confluence Cloud.